jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

 This is an exercise in making :ref:`dictionaries` with :ref:`functions`.
-I think these are the 2 most important concepts in Python_ because I use them a lot.
+I think these are the 2 most important concepts in Python_

 *********************************************************************************
 requirements